How to Use

 Key Features

-Future and Past Value Modes
+Future And Past Value Modes

 Calculate either how much purchasing power decreases over future years, or work backwards to find the historical equivalent of a current price.